 9) Make Gift Cards Go Further

-BJ's Restaurant and Brewhouse, in Rhode Island, is offering a separate, bonus $10 gift card when you buy a $50 gift card for Father’s Day.
+BJ's Restaurant and Brewhouse, in Rhode Island, offers a separate, bonus $10 gift card when you buy a $50 gift card for Father’s Day.
 The kicker?
 The bonus gift cards are only valid for the next month, so it’ll get customers back in the door quickly.

 10) Host a Special Event

 Not everyone wants a standard white-tablecloth dinner with dad.
-At Ball & Chain, in Miami, FL, from 1-4pm, there will be live music, a cigar roller and a caja china-roasted pig special.
+At Ball & Chain, in Miami, FL, they have live music, a cigar roller and a caja china-roasted pig special.
 They also have a drink special: Buy a Jim Beam drink and get a free pan con lechon.

 11) Make it Musical

-The Music Box Supper Club in Cleveland, OH, is hosting a Father’s Day Beatles Brunch, complete with a bloody mary bar, full brunch menu, and a Beatles cover band.
+The Music Box Supper Club in Cleveland, OH, hosts a Father’s Day Beatles Brunch, complete with a bloody mary bar, full brunch menu, and a Beatles cover band.

 12) "Relish" in the Dad Jokes